papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 ---
 title: Zombienet for Ephemeral Polkadot SDK Networks
-description: Diving deeper into Zombienet, a versatile tool enabling the creation of temporary substrate networks for testing purposes.
+description: Diving deeper into Zombienet, a versatile tool enabling the creation of temporary Substrate networks for testing purposes.
 ---

 # Zombienet